JereKuusela/valheim-world_edit_commands/README.md

 	- 0.5: Half of the terrain gets reduced changes.
 	- 0.0: No reduction (default).
 - `paint=value`: Sets the terrain material (cultivated, grass, grass_dark,dirt, patches, paved, paved_dark, paved_dirt or paved_moss).
-- `paint=dirt,cultivated,paved`: Sets custom terrain material (values from 0.0 to 1.0).
+- `paint=dirt,cultivated,paved,vegetation`: Sets custom terrain material (values from 0.0 to 1.0).
 - `raise=meters`: Raises terrain by X meters.
 Same as `lower` when a negative value is used.
 - `rect=width,depth` or `rect=min-max,min-max`: Determines the size of the affected terrain.
 - `reset`: Resets terrain height and paint changes.
 Ignores `smooth` parameter.